AvanaPY/DV2606_Lab1/readme.md

 `make clean` to clean the directory

+`make zip` to zip all the relevant files into a zip file.

+`make unzip` to unzip the zip file generated from `make zip`.
+Mainly used to verify that the files in the zip file are the correct ones.

 # Executables

 `gaussian_sequential.a` is the sequential version of the gaussian elimination, equivalent to the one given to us in the assignment.